ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 * `Users`
 * `PerfLogs`

-These directories store OS components and their temporary files.
+These directories store OS components, user applications and temporary files.

-Besides the system disk, you can connect extra disks to the computer.
-Windows designates them with the following letters of the Latin alphabet: `D`, `E`, `F` etc. The user sets the directory structure of the additional disks.
-Windows does not impose any restrictions on it.
+You can connect extra disk drives to your computer.
+Windows will assign them the following Latin letters: `D`, `E`, `F`, etc. You are allowed to create any directory structure on these disks.
+Windows does not restrict it in any way.

-The Windows directory structure is defined by the [File Allocation Table](https://en.wikipedia.org/wiki/File_Allocation_Table) (FAT) file system.
-Microsoft developed it for the [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) operating system.
+The [File Allocation Table](https://en.wikipedia.org/wiki/File_Allocation_Table) (FAT) file system dictates how Windows manages disks and provides you access to them.
+Microsoft developed this file system for the [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) OS.
 The principles of FAT became the basis of the [ECMA-107](http://www.ecma-international.org/publications/standards/Ecma-107.htm) standard.
-[NTFS](https://en.wikipedia.org/wiki/NTFS) replaced the obsolete FAT in modern versions of Windows.
-But due to backward compatibility requirements, the directory structure of NTFS remained unchanged.
+The next-generation file system from Microsoft is called [NTFS](https://en.wikipedia.org/wiki/NTFS).
+It replaced the obsolete FAT in modern versions of Windows.
+However, the basic principles of disks and directory structure are the same in NAT and FAT.
+The reason for that is the backward compatibility requirement.

+The Unix directory structure follows the [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap10.html#tag_10).
+This structure is more limited and strict than the Windows one.
+It has several predefined directories that you cannot move or rename.
+You are allowed to put your data in the specific paths only.

-The Unix directory structure is defined by [the POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap10.html#tag_10).
-According to the standard, there is a top-level directory in the system.
-It is called the [**root directory**](https://en.wikipedia.org/wiki/Root_directory) and is denoted by a slash /.
-The directories and files of all disks connected to your computer are inside the root directory.
+The POSIX standard says that the file system should have a top-level directory.
+It is called the [**root directory**](https://en.wikipedia.org/wiki/Root_directory).
+The slash sign / denotes it.
+All directories and files of all connected disk drives are inside the root directory.

-To access the contents of a disk, you should mount it. **Mounting** means embedding the contents of a disk in the root directory.
-Once mounted, the contents of the disk are accessible via some path.
-That path is called a [**mount point**](https://en.wikipedia.org/wiki/Mount_(computing)).
-If you go to the mount point, you access the disk's file system.
+If you want to access the contents of a disk drive, you should mount it. **Mounting** means embedding the contents of a disk into the root directory.
+When mounting is done, you can access the disk contents through some path.
+This path is called a [**mount point**](https://en.wikipedia.org/wiki/Mount_(computing)).
+If you go to the mount point, you enter the file system of the disk.

-Let's compare the directory structure of Windows and Unix using an example.
-Suppose that two local disks, `C` and `D` are connected to the Windows computer.
-Then, the first level of the directory structure looks like the one in Listing 2-1.
+Let's compare the Windows and Unix directory structures by example.
+Suppose that your Windows computer has two local disks `C` and `D`.
+Listing 2-1 shows their directory structure.

 {caption: "Listing 2-1.
 The directory structure in Windows", line-numbers: false}
 ```